rlucente-se-jboss/jbds-via-html5/README.md

 Now that the database is prepped, create an application where both guacamole and guacd are in a single pod.
-The additional parameters will connect it to its database.
+The additional parameters will connect guacamole to its database.

     oc new-app guacamole/guacamole+guacamole/guacd \
         --name=holy \